Heewookji/gtm/gtm/README.md

-gtm is a google-tag-manager plugin.
+Gtm is a google-tag-manager plugin.

 # Table of contents